calcuis/quiz-compiler/README.md

 **Latest updates:**
 - User's responses were logged in a text file (results.txt).
 - Time limit approach was implemented (two minutes for each question).
-- Quit button was added to terminate the game peacefully.
+- Quit button was added to terminate the game anytime.

 **Game:** Quiz

 **Editor:** Item Panel

 ## code review
-This Python code (game.py) defines a simple quiz application using the `tkinter` library for the GUI.
-Here's a brief explanation of its structure and functionality:
+This Python code (game.py) defines a simple quiz application using the `tkinter` library for the GUI. anyHere's a brief explanation of its structure and functionality:

 **Imports:**
 - import `json`: Allows working with JSON data.